 What follows is an example of a typical day in my work.

 Sunday at 6:40 p.m.

-My mobile phone bings to notify me that a client has discharged from a local women’s shelter in northern Alberta.
-She wants to be reunited with her three cats as soon as possible because she is relocating to another city in the next 24 hours.
+My mobile phone bings to notify me that a client has been discharged from a local women’s shelter in northern Alberta.
+She wants to be reunited with her three cats as soon as possible because she is relocating to another city within the next 24 hours.

 - I start the discharge process by contacting various partner agencies to prepare the cats for reunification with their owner.
 The discharge process involves people from three different agencies and the management of many precise details.